Exosomes play a vital role in the rejuvenation of all the cells in our body, so they are perfect for orthopedic issues and anti-aging.

 The most common uses of exosomes currently are to treat orthopedic injuries and for anti-aging.
 The exosomes are usually injected into the area in need of treatment, like the knee, or given intravenously for anti-aging.
 The idea is that they will promote tissue repair.

 Exosomes carry genetic information.
 Protein and messenger RNA can relay this information, letting cells know when and how to react.
 This exosome cell-to-cell communication is possible due to its unique shape and content.

 Exosomes from young stem cells rejuvenate the older cells and assist in calming an overactive immune system or modulating it to respond in a coordinated and more effective fashion.

 Hair Loss.
 Exosome injection can be used to regrow hair loss due to its growth factor content.
 When injected, the exosome will trigger healing, cell stimulation, and natural regeneration of these hair follicles.

 Exosomes are ideal for people with thinning hair, excessive shedding, or hair loss proper.
 This is because exosomes are regenerative cells that can heal, repair, stimulate, and restore cells and tissues.

 Lyme Disease.
 Exosomes may help to regulate processes in the body, and may also be beneficial to patients with Lyme disease.
 Lyme disease is a very complex disorder that compromises the immune system.

 Many Lyme patients suffer from dysfunction of the mast cells, increasing their inflammatory response and metabolic function.
-Incorporating exosomes treatment in their treatment regimen will help break the inflammatory response and provide the body with necessary cellular information to facilitate healing.
+Incorporating exosome treatment in their treatment regimen will help break the inflammatory response and provide the body with the necessary cellular information to facilitate healing.

 In a nutshell, exosomes provide enormous potential in the field of regenerative medicine.
 In our turn, we are here for you to offer the best possible treatment methods for the illnesses you are tired to fight.
 Get in touch with us now to learn how we can help.